1) In a glass jar - Wrapped in baking paper - Several weeks

 Vanilla extract in the United States is a base of vanilla beans left for several months in a white alcohol.
 The result is often exceptional.

-*David Vanille cannot be responsible for any storage problems independent of the quality delivered.
+*David Vanille cannot be held responsible for conservation problems independent of the quality delivered.

 3) Freezing your vanilla beans - 24 months conservation :

-When food professionals buy several kilos of vanilla beans, they very often use this technique.
+When professionals in the food industry buy several kilos of vanilla beans, they very often use this technique.

 During my visits to my many chocolate customers, stocks are now in the freezer.